Alandrius/epam-news-feed/README.md

-# epam-news-feed
-Epam news feed
+# Keep calm and stay BEMed!